Jobsite COVID-19 Testing Reveals Challenges Facing Contractors

 Workers who tested positive were from multiple subcontractors.
 COVID-19 does not discriminate when it comes to employees of the general contractor, subcontractor, or sub-subcontractor.
 This illustrates just how important it is to coordinate with all parties involved when creating a jobsite preparedness and response plan.
 This plan should include steps recommended and required by the Occupational Safety and Health Administration (OSHA) as well as the Centers for Disease Control and Prevention (CDC).
 Consider investing in one of our COVID-19 Protection Kits if your company does not already have a jobsite preparedness and response plan.

 The general contractor discussed above followed many of the rules implemented by OSHA and the CDC.
 They quickly isolated the worker, initiated contact tracing, and disinfected the jobsite.
 Your jobsite would do well to implement similar actions in the event that one of your workers tested positive for COVID-19.
 Although the general contractor in question was unable to stop the spread of the virus, it doesn’t mean you can’t on your jobsite.
-For assistance promoting a safe, hazard-free workplace, consult the Nashville contractor lawyers from Cotney Construction Law.
+For assistance promoting a safe, hazard-free workplace, consult the Nashville contractor lawyers from Cotney Attorneys & Consultants.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.